Bhuj: Transportation

 Bhuj is connected to Ahmedabad, Vadodara, Surat Mumbai, Delhi, Kolkata, Pune, Gaziabad, Jaipur, Ajmer, Hapur, Moradabad, Bareilly, Kharagpur, Ujjain and other cities within India by railway.
 The city has a domestic airport, from which daily flights connect to Mumbai with flights operated by Air India.
 State Transport buses are available from the ST stand in the middle of the town to various places in Gujarat.
 Additionally, many private tour operators also run frequent buses to major cities within and outside of the state of Gujarat.
-Kandla Airport is 53 km from Bhuj.
+Kandla Airport and Mundra Airport are 55 & 59 kms from Bhuj respectively.
 The city may be navigated by the city bus and auto rickshaw.